 Dear Friends and Alumni,

 Another school year has passed.
 They go faster each year.
 Yet, each is unique because of the students who are with us.
-While we do our best to instill in them a love for life-long learning and care of their brothers and sisters in need, we also learn from them.
-I learn anew about the yearning of the human heart and the need to find meaning in life.
-Something profound happens when we link the depth and breadth of liberal arts with service.
-We call it a Saint Mary liberal arts education.
+We do our best to help them develop their God-given potential.
+We strive to instill in them a love for life-long learning and care of their brothers and sisters in need.
+In short, we strive to develop one more class of Saint Marians.
+As they venture off into their careers, they join the network of alumni across the country and around the globe.

 Sister Diane Steele, SCL, Ph.D., C’83